instadeepai/Mava/README.md

 ## Performance and Speed 🚀

 ### SMAX
 For comparing Mava’s stability to other JAX-based baseline algorithms, we train Mava’s recurrent IPPO and MAPPO systems on a broad range of [SMAX][smax] tasks.
 In all cases we do not rerun baselines but instead take results for final win rates from the [JaxMARL technical report](https://arxiv.org/pdf/2311.10090.pdf).
+For the full SMAX experiments results, please see the following [page](docs/smax_benchmark.md).

 <p align="center">
  <a href="docs/images/smax_results/legend.png">